Trust types and codes

 -

-Environment quality Act trust
+Environment Quality Act trust

 A trust under paragraph 149(1)(z.1) of the Act.
 This is a trust that was created because of a requirement imposed by section 56 of the Environment Quality Act, R.S.Q., c.
 Q-2.
-The trust must meet all of the following conditions:
+The trust must meet both of the following conditions:

 - the trust is resident in Canada